aryan68125/Fast_api_project/README.md

     return token_data
 ```
 Before implementing function that generate access and refresh tokens you need to make sure that you have installed these two libraries ```jwt``` and ```secrets``` <br>
+You just have to use ```secrets.token_urlsafe(50)``` to generate secret key that are randomly generated and will be used in generating access and refresh tokens in jwt later on.

 **Auth.py file:** <br>
 ```